crake7/Network-Pen-Test-Tools/Exfiltration/README.md

 Some programs may need you to be mindful of additional information.
 I have included some notes in this section:

 * <strong> Do not forget to add the RSA key pair filenames to </strong>`.gitignore`
+* All the tools here use hybrid encryption.
+You can read `cryptor.py` to have an idea of how it does it.

 #### `cryptor.py`

 * This program will begin by creating a public/private RSA key pair to encrypt/decrypt your AES key and the ciphertext.